DmyTk/dating-app/README.md

 This will create a development build, install it on the simulator, and open it.

-In the output, you'll find options to open the app in a iOS simulator or Android emulator.

 ## Linting

 - `npm run format` - automatically fixes code style according to prettier rules